 August 24, 2016

-Algonquin Modular Panel Bridge ideal for remote location
+Algonquin Modular Panel Bridge ideal for remote locations

 The contractor, Sharp Group, is very experienced with bridges from Algonquin and it showed on this project.
 MTO allotted a four-day road closure for the bridge installation but Sharp didn’t need all of that time.